+holding a hearing on formation of the district, a study of the feasibility and estimated costs of the improvements, services, enhanced services and other benefits proposed to be provided pursuant to the Public Improvement District Act be prepared by the petitioners for consideration by the governing body at its hearing on formation of the district.
+The study shall substantially comply with the requirements of Section 5-11-16 NMSA 1978.
+The district may require that the persons petitioning for formation of the district deposit with the treasurer an amount equal to the estimated costs of conducting the feasibility study and other estimated formation costs, to be reimbursed if the district is formed and public improvements are financed pursuant to the Public Improvement District Act.

-- (8) a reference to the Public Improvement District Act; and - (9) whether the district will be governed by a district board comprised of the members of the governing body, ex officio, or comprised of five directors initially appointed by the governing body. - B. The resolution shall direct that a hearing on formation of the district be scheduled and that notice be mailed and published as provided in Section 5-11-4 NMSA 1978. - C. Before adopting a resolution pursuant to this section, a general plan for the district shall be filed with the clerk." - SECTION 4.
+G.] B. The resolution shall direct that a hearing on formation of the district be scheduled and that notice be mailed and published as provided in Section 5-11-4 NMSA 1978.

+$[rac{D{ullet}}{C{ullet}}]$ Before adopting a resolution pursuant to this section, a general plan for the district shall be filed with the clerk."

+SECTION 4.
 Section 5-11-6 NMSA 1978 (being Laws 2001, Chapter 305, Section 6) is amended to read: